Iran to probe black boxes after missile blamed for plane crash

 U.S., Canadian and French representatives were to travel to Tehran to attend meetings for the investigation, Iranian state media reported.
 Washington and Ottawa do not have diplomatic relations with Tehran.

-Iran’s civil aviation organization said in an initial report less than 24 hours after the incident that the three-year-old airliner, which had its last scheduled maintenance on Monday, encountered a technical problem after takeoff and was heading to a nearby airport before it crashed.
+Iran’s civil aviation organisation said in an initial report less than 24 hours after the incident that the three-year-old airliner, which had its last scheduled maintenance on Monday, encountered a technical problem after takeoff and was heading to a nearby airport before it crashed.

 “All those countries whose citizens were aboard the plane can send representatives and we urge Boeing to send its representative to join the process of investigating the black box,” Iranian government spokesman Ali Rabiei said.